 The purpose of your website should be to provide your target audiences with knowledge about how your products/solutions will add value to their lives.
 This means each page of your website should provide a purpose and feature good quality content.
 You shouldn’t just be creating a website to rank on the first page of Google, because that’s counterintuitive.

-An update in 2011 to Google’s ranking algorithm made it so that websites with ‘thin’ content were penalised, and is a practice still used by the search engine today.
-Thin content means little, repeated, and/or low-quality content.
-This is a result of practices like those mentioned above, as it provides little value to visitors.
+An update in 2011 to Google’s ranking algorithm made it so that websites with ‘thin’ content were penalised, and is still used by the search engine today.
+Thin content mans little, repeated and/or low quality content.
+This is a result of practices like those mentioned above, as they provide little value to visitors.

 Duplicate content is another low-value tactic.
-Copying the exact content from another site and republishing as your own, or making slight changes to copied content, or copying content from one page of your site and adding it to another, all counts as duplicate content.
-Whilst there isn’t necessarily a penalty for duplicate content, if Google finds two or more pages suitable for a search result but with the same or very similar content, then the original page that published that content will be chosen, with the other options being hidden from view.
-Google choose to do this to better a searcher’s experience.
+Copying the exact content from another site and republishing as your own, or making slight changes to copied content, or copying content from one page of your site and adding it to another, all count as duplicate content.
+Whilst there isn’t necessarily a penalty for duplicate content, if Google finds two or more pages suitable for a search result, but both have the same or very similar content, then the original page that published the content first will be chosen, with the other option being completely hidden from view.
+Google chooses to do this to better a searcher’s experience.